Jorge Gurgel: Strikeforce

 Gurgel made his Strikeforce debut on June 19, 2009, defeating Conor Heun via unanimous decision.

 Gurgel faced Billy Evangelista on November 6, 2009 at Strikeforce Challengers: Gurgel vs. Evangelista losing via unanimous decision.

 Gurgel faced former EliteXC Lightweight Champion K. J. Noons at Strikeforce: Houston and lost by knockout 19 seconds into the second round.
 There was controversy surrounding this fight due to an apparent late punch by Noons at the end of the first round that dropped and stunned Gurgel and an illegal knee by Noons during the barrage of strikes prior to the referee stoppage.

 Gurgel submitted Billy Vaughan in just 44 seconds via guillotine choke at Strikeforce: Feijao vs. Henderson on March 5, 2011.

 Gurgel headlined Strikeforce Challengers 18 on August 12, 2011, against fellow Ultimate Fighter alumni Joe Duarte Gurgel lost by a unanimous decision.

 Gurgel faced Adriano Martins at Strikeforce: Marquardt vs. Saffiedine on January 12, 2013, he lost via unanimous decision.

 Titan Fighting Championship

 Gurgel fought former UFC fighter Mike Ricci at Titan FC 27 on February 28, 2014.
 He lost by first-round TKO.
 Gurgel has now lost 7 of his last 9 fights.

 On September 16, 2014, Gurgel announced his retirement from MMA competition.

 Coaching

-Gurgel owns the JG MMA and Fitness Academy in Cincinnati, Ohio, Gurgel has trained known fighters such as Rich Franklin, Justin Edwards, Zoila Frausto, Dustin Hazelett, Jason Butcher, and Sean Salmon.Gurgel also trained know members of the soriano crime family including Levani Testaverde who had a MMA record of 10-0.Due to a horrifying motercyle crash that almost took his life was forced to retire due to vision lost hearing impair and loss of memory.
+Gurgel owns the JG MMA and Fitness Academy in Cincinnati, Ohio, Gurgel has trained known fighters such as Rich Franklin, Justin Edwards, Zoila Frausto, Dustin Hazelett, Jason Butcher, and Sean Salmon.